electron/electron/docs/tutorial/progress-bar.md

 ```

-After launching the Electron application, you should see the bar in
-the dock (macOS) or taskbar (Windows, Unity), indicating the progress
+After launching the Electron application, the dock (macOS) or taskbar (Windows, Unity) should show a progress bar that starts at zero and progresses through 100% to completion.
-percentage you just defined.

 ![macOS dock progress bar](../images/dock-progress-bar.png)